Fashion Image-to-Image Translation for Complementary Item Retrieval: Introduction

-Our key contributions are as follows: \begin{itemize} \item We propose the \textbf{Generative Compatibility Model (\cgcrm)}, leveraging paired image-to-image translation within the CoIR framework.
+Our key contributions are as follows: \begin{itemize} \item We propose the \textbf{\textsc{Generative Compatibility Model} (\cgcrm)}, leveraging paired image-to-image translation within the CoIR framework.
 Thereby, we enhance the modeling of item compatibility, resulting in more relevant outcomes. \item We assess the performance of the model via a \textbf{comprehensive evaluation}: We conduct extensive experiments on benchmark fashion datasets to showcase the effectiveness of our approach, comparing it against several state-of-the-art baselines. \item We release a new version of the Fashion Taobao dataset, named \textbf{FashionTaobaoTB (\textit{Top-Bottom})}: We create a version of the Fashion Taobao dataset tailored for the top-bottom retrieval task.
 This new dataset comprises over 80,000 fashion items, organized into distinct training, validation, and test sets.
 To facilitate further research in this domain, we make the dataset publicly available. \end{itemize}

-In the remainder of this paper, we first review related work in fashion image retrieval and generative models.
-Then, we provide the technical background on generative models, needed for understanding the details of the proposed approach, including the architecture and training methodology.
-In \cref{sec:5}, we present the experimental setup and results, highlighting the performance improvements achieved by our method.
-Finally, we conclude the paper and discuss potential future research directions.
+In the remainder of this paper, we review related work in fashion image retrieval and generative models.
+Next, we provide the technical background on generative models, focusing on the architecture and training methodology relevant to understanding the proposed approach.
+After that, we present the experimental setup and results, emphasizing the performance improvements achieved by our method.
+Finally, we discuss the paper's findings and limitations and sketch future research directions.